 During law school at Florida International University College of Law in Miami, Florida, Sarah served as a student attorney for more than a year through the school’s Carlos A. Costa Immigration and Human Rights Clinic.
 In this capacity, Sarah represented clients seeking asylum, withholding of removal, protection under the Convention Against Torture, and cancellation of removal.
-She received an award for her outstanding contributions to the Clinic.
+They received an award for their outstanding contributions to the Clinic.

 - AILA National Distance Learning Committee – 2018-2019